 - Students receive templates and additional reference materials and proper guidance toward the next steps of compliance.

 - Instructor’s support was also provided to the student in the form of additional instructions, via e-mail.

-- To make the first pass at the HIPAA training material, study material is sent to the student as soon as the class is confirmed.
+- To make the first pass at the HIPAA training material, the study material is sent to the student as soon as the class is confirmed.

 - Small class size training allows more focus on a study to a student.

 - To train others in your organization acquired tools like PowerPoint is very helpful.

-- Focused classroom training ensures that the student is truly focused, and does not allow any student at the back-desk to handle emails and telephone calls even at breaks and lunch.
+- Focused classroom training ensures that the student is truly focused, and does not allow any student at the back desk to handle emails and telephone calls even during breaks and lunch.
 While trying to learn new material, continual distractions lead to less retention of material by students and frustrations with competing for job requirements.

 - Private group HIPAA training in classrooms staff focuses that students should get learning without the distractions of the workplace.